How to Install Koha Library System on Ubuntu Server 20.04 LTS

 – Edit your ports.conf and add your two ports to the Listen directive

-sudo nano /etc/apache2/ports.conf
+sudo vim /etc/apache2/ports.conf

-– Add the following lines below the existing directives (you should have Listen 80 already enabled, do not delete any directives that you find in this file.
-Unless you know what you’re doing of course).
+- Add the following lines below the existing directives (you should have Listen 80 already enabled.
+Do not delete any directives that you find in this file, unless you know what you’re doing of course).

 Listen 7001